-comm.
+pers. comm.
 1984).
-In recent years commercial fishermen have landed record numbers of salmon in the upper Cook Inlet fishery (Figure 3); over 6.7 million salmon were caught in 1983 and over 6.2 million fish in 1984.
-The Susitna River is the most important salmon-producing system in upper Cook Inlet (ADF&G 1982a, 1984a, 1985); however, the quantitative contribution of the Susitna River to the commercial fishery can only be approximated because of:
+In recent years commercial fishermen have landed record numbers of salmon in the upper Cook Inlet fishery (Figure 4); over 6.7 million salmon were caught in 1983 and over 6.2 million fish in 1984.
+The Susitna River is the most important salmon-producing system in upper Cook Inl.t (ADF&G 1982a; Barrett et al. 1984, 1985); however, the quantitative contribution of the Susitna River to the commercial fishery can only be approximated because of:

-- o the high number of intra-drainage spawning and rearing areas; - the lack of data on other known and suspected salmon-producing systems in upper Cook Inlet; - o the lack of stock separation programs (except for sockeye salmon); and - o overlap in the migration timing of mixed stocks and species in the Cook Inlet harvest areas.
+- o the high number of intra-drainage spawning and rearing areas; - o the lack of data on other known and suspected salmon-producing systems in upper Cook Inlet; - o the lack of stock separation programs (except for sockeye salmon); and - o overlap in the migration timing of mixed stocks and species in the Cook Inlet harvest areas.